mysticcoders/www/_posts/2009-07-06-mystic-s-pastebin-gets-some-minor-update.markdown

 tags: []
 comments: true
 ---
-<p>With our pastebin <a href="http://mysticpaste.com">MysticPaste.com</a>, one of the biggest roadblocks to a clean-looking UI, is keeping it uncluttered while offering the functionality needed.
+With our pastebin <a href="http://mysticpaste.com">MysticPaste.com</a>, one of the biggest roadblocks to a clean-looking UI, is keeping it uncluttered while offering the functionality needed.
 Apple and a majority of the software released for their operating system seems to "get it".
-Sensible defaults and all that are important in keeping it simple.</p>
+Sensible defaults and all that are important in keeping it simple.\n
-<p>At Mystic we've used our little pastebin experiment to teach on building code with <a href="http://wicket.apache.org" target="_blank">Apache Wicket</a>.
-We plan to continue this tradition in the near future talking about some of the new items in <a href="http://mysticpaste.com">MysticPaste.com</a>'s feature list:</p>
+At Mystic we've used our little pastebin experiment to teach on building code with <a href="http://wicket.apache.org" target="_blank">Apache Wicket</a>.
+We plan to continue this tradition in the near future talking about some of the new items in <a href="http://mysticpaste.com">MysticPaste.com</a>'s feature list:\n
 <ul>
 <li>Raw Text (for copy and paste)</li>
 <li>Using the JavaScript-based <a href="http://alexgorbatchev.com/wiki/" target="_blank">SyntaxHighlighter</a> and tossing JaSHi.
 Show me a Java-based syntax highlighter with as clean an interface and respectable highlighting, and I'd prefer it.
 Searches returned nothing though.</li>